open-compensation-token-license/license-token-website/wikisrc/the-downside-of-apache-license-and-why-i-never-would-use-it.md

 ### Conclusion

 It's vital to align your project goals with the right licensing framework.
 While the Apache License's freedoms are substantial, developers must evaluate whether its downsides negate its benefits for their particular needs.
 Exploring varied open-source licenses allows developers to choose one that best aligns with their vision and enhances the collaborative spirit of their projects.
+For a deeper understanding of why some developers might avoid the Apache License, consider reading about [the downside of the Apache License](https://www.license-token.com/wiki/the-downside-of-apache-license-and-why-i-never-would-use-it).